Georgina Cherry

 Biography

 Georgina is a chartered information professional who graduated from City University with a Master’s degree in Information Science in 2004.
 Her information management career spans higher education, financial services, and technology sectors.
-As part of the Veterinary Health Innovation Engine (vHive) team, she laid the foundations of the data management, governance, data gathering, visualisation and ontology aspects of the Data Innovation Hub for Animal Health (DIHAH).
-DIHAH facilitates data sharing in the animal health sector and provides no-code tools to enable actionable insights derived from combined data.
-Currently, Georgina is using social listening techniques to identify pet owner perceptions of feline and canine pruritis.
-She is also investigating no-code natural language processing (NLP) tools to scale up the processing of social media data.
+As part of the Veterinary Health Innovation Engine (vHive) team, she laid the foundations of the data management, governance, data gathering, visualisation and ontology aspects of a bespoke data hub for animal health.
+Currently, Georgina is using social listening techniques to identify pet owner perceptions of companion animal disease.

 Areas of specialism